ElvisResearchGroup/DictionaryOfNewZealandEnglish/README.md

 A web interface to the "Dictionary of New Zealand English", managed and run by the New Zealand Dictionary Center.

+Written using Flask, a Python framework similar to Django but considerably lighter.
+Flask uses WTForms and SQLAlchemy.

 Development notes and stuff I do not wish to commit to memory.